 Shares common required service elements with CCM, but has different requirements for:

-Only one health provider who assumes the care management role for a beneficiary can bill for providing CCM services to that patient in a given calendar month.
-While services are provided by a clinical staff person, the service must be billed under one of the following:
+Only one physician or other qualified health care professional who assumes the care management role for a beneficiary can bill for providing CCM services to that patient in a given calendar month.
+While services may be provided by a clinical staff person, the service must be billed under one of the following:

 Non-physicians must legally be authorized and qualified to provide CCM in the state in which the services are furnished.

 Chronic care management can help manage your patients’ chronic conditions more effectively, improve communication among other treating clinicians, and provide a way to optimize revenue for your practice.
 Learn how time spent coordinating referrals, refilling prescriptions, and taking calls or emails from patients and caregivers can contribute towards the required time to bill CCM services.

 Read more about chronic care management in the Making Sense of MACRA: Simplifying Chronic Care Management (CCM) supplement.

 The AAFP’s advocacy efforts helped pave the way for Medicare payment for CCM services, giving family physicians an opportunity to be paid for the many services they provide outside traditional face-to-face office visits.
 The AAFP believes that family physicians should be compensated for the value they bring to their patients by delivering continuous, comprehensive, and connected health care.